wootra/container-break-points/README.md

 ## Concept

 Let's say we have a scroll area (the blue area in the picture).
 In the big screen, It will be on the right side splitting the width of the screen.
-There is also margin area(gray) which is not included as window size.
+There is also margin area(gray) which is not included as container's size.

 ![big-screen](big-screen.png)